s3664099/PrayerOrder/readme.md

 1) Search for group

-   //Add buttons to move to this screen.
+   - Add buttons to move to this screen.
-      //On click sets session with group id
+   - On click sets session with group id
-      //then refers to page which retrieves prayers connected to group id
+   - then refers to page which retrieves prayers connected to group id
-      //Also lists the group name at the top - button can display/hide memebers -
-   //Add return to main screen button
-      //Return button is in the title
-      //Back Button goes back to group select
-   //Add Bar to display the group name (and the return button will be here)

    Prayer
    - Create NoSQL db to store prayers